Critical Evaluation of Studies Alleging Evidence for Technosignatures in the POSS1-E Photographic Plates: Discussion

-We suggest that it is probably essential to perform detailed experiments to record optical flashes with a similar or identical instrument and optical medium to gain confidence that optical flash candidates can be distinguished from plate defects.
-Based on previous work (see Section \ref{sec_grbot_litreview}) this requires the identification of a robust set of criteria for microscopic evaluation of individual features in the emulsion of glass plates.
 A parallel task is to ensure that each optical flash candidate is not related to any known fast astronomical transient or other known sources of optical flashes (see for example \cite{hudec1993optical}).
-This body of work may benefit from a microscopic examination of known high-altitude satellite glints in photographic plates post-dating POSS1.
-In addition, it would be important to study the processes that tend to degrade and contaminate photographic plates, resulting in additional plate artifacts.
-As previously noted, a morphological analysis with a more stringent symmetry filter could be used to remove additional artifacts, in order to highlight a smaller subset of $R$ that could serve as the focus of these investigations.
+This may benefit from a microscopic examination of known high-altitude satellite glints in photographic plates post-dating POSS1.
+In addition, it would be important to study the processes that tend to degrade and contaminate photographic plates, resulting in the creation of new plate artefacts over time.
+As previously noted, a morphological analysis with a more stringent filter could be used to remove additional artefacts, in order to highlight a smaller subset that could serve as the focus of these investigations.